-Preservation of Amenity
+4. Preservation of Amenity

-The Shire may refuse to approve the transportation of a relocated second hand dwelling if, in its opinion, the proposed building would have an adverse effect on the amenity of the locality.
-The Shire shall have regard to, but not limited to, the following:

-- (a) The external appearance of the second hand dwelling and any associated structures and landscaping; - (b) Whether the structure is a donga; - (c) The design of all elevations of the second hand dwelling where applicable, particularly those visible from a public road; - (d) The dimensions and proportions of the second hand dwelling; - (e) The use of compatible building and landscape materials, taking into consideration tone, texture, scale, shape and colour; - (f) The effect on existing buildings on nearby properties and on the occupants of those buildings;

-- (g) The environment resulting from the second hand dwelling itself and the effect of that environment, on the occupants of the building and the Shire's intentions for the development of the surrounding locality; - (h) The effect of the building on existing and future services and community facilities.
+- 4.1 The Shire may refuse to approve the transportation of a repurposed or second-hand dwelling if, in its opinion, the proposed building would have an adverse effect on the amenity of the locality.
+The Shire shall have regard to, but not limited to, the following: - (a) The external appearance of the repurposed or second-hand dwelling and any associated structures and landscaping; - (b) Whether the structure is a donga; - (c) The design of all elevations of the repurposed or second-hand dwelling where applicable, particularly those visible from a public road: - (d) The dimensions and proportions of the repurposed or second-hand dwelling; - (e) The use of compatible building and landscape materials, taking into consideration tone, texture, scale, shape and colour; - (f) The effect on existing buildings on nearby properties and on the occupants of those buildings; - (g) The environment resulting from the repurposed or second-hand dwelling itself and the effect of that environment, on the occupants of the building and the Shire's intentions for the development of the surrounding locality; - (h) The effect of the building on existing and future services and community facilities.
 In particular, drainage, sewerage, water reticulation and existing or proposed community facilities such as schools, parks, civic buildings and pedestrian links; - (i) The effect on the landscape and environment generally; and - (j) Any other matter which, in the opinion of the Shire, is relevant to the amenity of the locality.

-Removal of Asbestos
+5. Removal of Asbestos

-Removal of asbestos materials from any dwelling(s) is to be carried out in compliance with the Health (Asbestos) Regulations 1992, by a licensed contractor and at the expense of the applicant/landowner.

-Should the dwelling require transport from a location outside of the Shire boundaries, all asbestos materials are to be removed from the dwelling prior to transport.

-Should the dwelling require transport from a location within the Shire, every reasonable effort must be made to remove the asbestos materials from the dwelling prior to transport.
-If the removal of asbestos materials prior to transport is not possible, permission from the Shire must be obtained prior to transport of the dwelling.

-All asbestos materials disposed within the Shire shall be at a Shire authorised disposal facility and at the cost of the applicant.

-Legal Agreement requiring the payment of bonds

-For second hand relocated dwellings in the "Residential", "Rural Residential", "Rural Smallholdings" and "Development" zones, a legal agreement, at the cost of the applicant, is required to be entered into to ensure that there is a bank guarantee of \$30,000 relating to specific stages of the building project that will need to be subsequently completed.
-Upon completion of the specific stages outlined below, the bond amount can be progressively extinguished, as follows:
+- 5.1 Removal of asbestos materials from any dwelling(s) is to be carried out in compliance with the Health (Asbestos) Regulations 1992, by a licensed contractor and at the expense of the applicant/landowner. - 5.2 Should the dwelling require transport from a location outside of the Shire boundaries, all asbestos materials are to be removed from the dwelling prior to transportation. - 5.3 Should the dwelling require transport from a location within the Shire, every reasonable effort must be made to remove the asbestos materials from the dwelling prior to transport.
+If the removal of asbestos materials prior to transport is not possible, permission from the Shire must be obtained prior to transport of the dwelling. - 5.4 All asbestos materials disposed within the Shire shall be at a Shire authorised disposal facility and at the cost of the applicant. - 6.
+Legal Agreement requiring the payment of bonds - 6.1 For repurposed or second-hand relocated dwellings in the "Residential", "Rural Residential", "Rural Smallholdings" and "Development" zones, a legal agreement, at the cost of the applicant, is required to be entered into to ensure that there is a bank guarantee for the full amount of the bond (amount specified in the Shire's adopted Fees and Charges). - 6.2 Upon completion of specified stages, the bond will be progressively released as follows:

-Stage One:

-Release \$6,000 if, within 6 months of the date of planning approval being issued:
+Release 25% if, within 6 months of the date of the development approval being granted:

-(a) The dwelling is correctly positioned on site as depicted on the approved plan issued with the Shire's planning approval;

-- (b) The dwelling is correctly stumped or suitably affixed to the ground and the site is filled and/or drained satisfactorily, such that it is structurally adequate in accordance with the engineer's certification; and - (c) The dwelling is up to lock up stage (all external windows, doors and fittings/fixtures installed/repaired).
+- (a) The dwelling is correctly positioned on site as depicted on the approved plan; - (b) The dwelling is correctly stumped or suitably affixed to the ground and the site is filled and/or drained satisfactorily, such that it is structurally adequate in accordance with the engineer's certification; and - (c) The dwelling is up to lock up stage (all external windows, doors and fittings/fixtures installed/repaired).